 Initially, Warmack looked like a disappointment, ultimately losing the starting left guard job to Wisniewski.
-Warmack performed much more capably in relief and spot starts later on, offering some hope for his future.
+Warmack performed more capably in relief and spot starts later, offering some hope for his future.
 The Eagles could reopen the competition in 2018, the final year of his contract.

 2018 cap hit: $854k

 Almost an afterthought now, Seumalo began the season at left guard unopposed, then tumbled to the bottom of the depth chart two weeks in.
 The Eagles aren’t giving up on the 2016 third-round pick, but he has two years remaining on his contract and a lot of catching up ahead.